The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Results

-To test the theory for pressure balance in the ionopause, we plot the total pressure inside the ionopause ($P_\textup{ {tot}}=P_\textup{ {th}}+P_\textup{ {Bi}}$, the location of which is measured is shown as an example in Figure~\ref{fig:alt}d) as a function of the normal component of the solar wind dynamic pressure for $\textup{SZA}<65^\circ$ in Figure~\ref{fig:sw}b.
-We then perform a linear fit for the average pressure in each pressure bin using the formula $P_\textup{ {tot}}=aP_{\textup{ {sw}} \perp}+b$, and find that $a=1.36 \pm 0.44$.
-The slope close to unity indicates that the total pressure $P_\textup{ {tot}}$ inside the ionopause on average balances the normal component of the solar wind dynamic pressure $P_{\textup{ {sw}} \perp}$, consistent with the similar test based on the simultaneous measurements by ASPERA and MAVEN (Mars Atmosphere and Volatile Evolution) in \citeA{sanchezcano_mars_2020}.
+To test the theory for pressure balance at the ionopause, we plot the total pressure inside the ionopause ($P_\textup{ {tot}}=P_\textup{ {th}}+P_\textup{ {Bi}}$, measured at the ``center point'' of an ionopause as shown in Figure~\ref{fig:alt}) as a function of the normal component of the solar wind dynamic pressure for $\textup{SZA}<65^\circ$ in Figure~\ref{fig:sw}b.
+We then perform a linear fit (least squares method) for the average pressure in each pressure bin using the formula $P_\textup{ {tot}}=aP_{\textup{ {sw}} \perp}+b$.
+Given the large uncertainties and many assumptions we made in calculating $P_\textup{ {tot}}$ and $P_\textup{ {sw}}$ in section~\ref{sec:pressure}, such as a fixed profile of $T_\textup{ {e}}$ and closest $P_\textup{ {sw}}$ within 6 hours of ionopause detections, we still find that $a=1.36 \pm 0.44$, a slope somewhat higher than 1 but consistent with unity.
+The result of the test potentially indicates that the total pressure $P_\textup{ {tot}}$ inside the ionopause on average balances the normal component of the solar wind dynamic pressure $P_{\textup{ {sw}} \perp}$, in agreement with the similar test based on the simultaneous measurements by ASPERA and MAVEN (Mars Atmosphere and Volatile Evolution) in \citeA{sanchezcano_mars_2020}.
 Additionally, we find that $b=0.19 \pm 0.06$ nPa, a small offset between $P_\textup{ {tot}}$ and $P_{\textup{ {sw}} \perp}$, which suggests that $P_\textup{ {tot}}$ may slightly exceed $P_{\textup{ {sw}} \perp}$ at the location where the ionopause forms, in agreement with the results shown in \citeA{holmberg_maven_2019}.